dmytro-kuzmenko/dmytro-kuzmenko/README.md

 ## About

-I am a Data Science Engineering Manager at LITSLINK, where I lead and supervise a team of 22 ML engineers.
+I am a Data Science Engineering Manager at LITSLINK, where I lead and supervise a team of 23 ML engineers.
 In this role, I have successfully architected and deployed multiple complex end-to-end machine learning pipelines, driving significant improvements in performance and scalability.

 I am also pursuing a PhD in Robotics and Reinforcement Learning at NaUKMA, focusing on innovative research in cross-embodiment and sim-to-real transfer for robotic mobile manipulation tasks.
 My work aims to bridge the gap between simulation and real-world applications, enhancing efficiency and accuracy.

-As a Senior Lecturer at the National University of Kyiv-Mohyla Academy, I teach courses in Computer Vision, Machine Learning, NLP, and Reinforcement Learning to undergraduate and graduate students.
-My passion for education is reflected in my commitment to mentoring and inspiring the next generation of AI professionals.

-Additionally, I frequently speak at AI conferences and events, sharing insights on real-world applications of AI and contributing to the broader Ukrainian AI community.
+As a senior lecturer at the Department of Multimedia Systems at NaUKMA, I teach courses in Computer Vision, Machine Learning, NLP, and Reinforcement Learning to undergraduate and graduate students.
+I am commited to mentoring and nurturing the next generation of Ukrainian AI talents.
+Additionally, I frequently speak at AI conferences and events and I aim to contribute to the broader Ukrainian AI community.

 ---
 ## Connect with me